-We follow the Mitsubishi Estate Group's ESG management principles, and we proactively implement ESG initiatives.
-Following its establishment of an ESG policy in February 2019, the Asset Manager, in collaboration with the Mitsubishi Estate Group, has implemented the following ESG initiatives.
+We follow the Mitsubishi Estate Group's Sustainability management principles, and we proactively implement ESG initiatives.
+Following its establishment of a Sustainability policy in February 2019, which we revised in January 2024, the Asset Manager, in collaboration with the Mitsubishi Estate Group, has implemented the following ESG initiatives.
 Our ESG policy includes our basic policy on how we can contribute to the environment, improve our work environment, ensure effective compliance and governance, achieve transparent ESG disclosure and collaborate with each stakeholder on ESG matters.